MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 What is mini facelift recovery time?

 For a short scar facelift performed under general anaesthetic, most patients return to desk work and light social settings within one to two weeks.
 Visible bruising resolves over two weeks.
 Exercise resumes at around four weeks.
-Thread lifts and non-surgical procedures have minimal downtime but produce correspondingly limited and short-term results.
+Thread lifts and non-surgical procedures involve less downtime but produce correspondingly limited and short-term results.
 See recovery after facelift surgery for a full week-by-week guide.

 How much does a mini facelift cost in Sydney?